shepherdwind/velocity.js/docs/visitor-implementation-plan.md

 - Multiple Equal tokens are generated for '==' instead of a single DoubleEqual token
 - Logical operations (&&, ||) cannot be properly parsed within complex expressions
 - Arithmetic operations (+, -, \*, /, %) do not work properly within complex expressions
+- String literals retain quotes in the Chevrotain AST, unlike the Jison AST

 ## Technical Considerations